-Research in Albany Tour 2019
+Research in Albany Tour 2021

-Social gatherings afford an opportunity to network with other researchers and professional genealogists.
+Additional social gatherings afford an opportunity to network with other researchers and professional genealogists.

 - Orientation to the New York State Archives and the New York State Library by staff experts

-- A private consultation with a professional genealogist and follow up as needed
+- A private consultation with a professional genealogist and follow-up as needed

 - Access to professional genealogists for all three days of the program